Lærdal Tunnel: Safety

 The tunnel does not have emergency exits; however, there are many safety precautions in case of accident, fire, or other emergency.
 Emergency phones marked "SOS" are installed every 250 m for contacting police, fire departments, and hospitals.
 Fire extinguishers are placed every 125 m.
 Whenever an emergency phone is used or a fire extinguisher is lifted, stop lights and electronic signs reading snu og køyr ut (English: turn and exit) are displayed throughout the tunnel, and electronic signs at the entrance show tunnelen stengt (English: tunnel closed).
 There are fifteen turnaround areas that accommodate buses and semi-trailers.
 In addition to the three large caverns, emergency niches have been built every 500 m.
 There are photo inspections; security centres in Lærdalsøyri and Bergen keep a count of all vehicles entering and exiting the tunnel.
 Wiring is installed so that radios and mobile phones do not lose service while inside the tunnel.
 Speed cameras have been installed because of serious speeding.
 There are very few other completely straight roads in the region.

 Air quality

-High air quality in the tunnel is achieved in two ways: ventilation and purification.
+Air quality in the tunnel is managed in two ways: ventilation and purification.
 The Lærdal Tunnel is the first in the world to be equipped with an air treatment plant, located in a 100 m-wide cavern about 9.5 km northwest of Aurlandsvangen.
 Air from the tunnel is drawn into the plant by two large fans, particulates (dust and soot) are removed by an electrostatic filter, and nitrogen dioxide is removed by a large carbon filter.
 In addition, large ventilation fans draw fresh air in through both entrances, and air from the middle of the tunnel is expelled through a ventilation shaft to Tynjadalen.